MRLintern/MRLintern/README.md

 <br/>

 - 🔭 I’m currently working on: __Data Engineering and tinkering with High Performance Computing with applications to Applied Maths and the Physical Sciences__.
-- 🌱 I’m currently learning: __Data Engineering, Cloud Engineering and DevOps__.
+- 🌱 I’m currently learning: __Data Engineering, Cloud Engineering, DevOps, High Performance Computing with Fortran, C, Modern C++ and Python__.
-- 🤔 I’m looking for help and advice on: __Entering the Cloud and Data Engineering world__.

 <br/>